Stephen-J-Whitaker/music-aid/README.md

             Light in colour, the shades of blue of the interface contrast well with the text on the site ensuring good accessibility.

+            The only exception to the colour scheme of the site is the favicon which is white text on a blue background.

         - Text

             For coherence and aesthetics, the colour of the text is a deep shade of blue.
 The depth of the shade was in part determined by the necessity for contrast between the text and the backgrounds for accessibility.